-Anyone with information is asked to call the Los Angeles County Sheriff's Department Homicide Bureau at (323)890-5500.
-Anonymous information can be provided to Crime Stoppers at (800)222-TIPS.
+Anyone with information is urged to contact the Los Angeles County Sheriff's Department at 323-890-5500.
+Those who wish to remain anonymous can contact Crime Stoppers at 800-222-8477.